Wellbeing tips, tools, student blogs and professional articles

 Types of writing:

 Start by thinking about what format of writing you enjoy the most.
-Explore and have a play with differnt types, such as:
+Explore and have a play with different types, such as:

 • Novels